freenas/freenas-docs/userguide/zfsprimer.rst

 compression algorithm.

 **ZFS provides low-cost, instantaneous snapshots** of the specified pool, dataset, or zvol.
-Due to COW, the initial size of a snapshot is 0 bytes and the size of the snapshot increases over time as changes to the files in the snapshot are written to disk.
+Due to COW, snapshots initially take no additional space.
+The size of a snapshot increases over time as changes to the files in the snapshot are written to disk.
 Snapshots can be used to provide a copy of data at the point in time the snapshot was created.
 When a file is deleted, its disk blocks are added to the free list; however, the blocks for that file in any existing snapshots are not added to the free list until all referencing snapshots are removed.
-This means that snapshots provide a clever way of keeping a history of files, should you need to recover an older copy of a file or a deleted file.
+This makes snapshots a clever way to keep a history of files, useful for recovering an older copy of a file or a deleted file.
 For this reason, many administrators take snapshots often (e.g., every 15 minutes), store them for a period of time (e.g., for a month), and store them on another system.
-Such a strategy allows the administrator to roll the system back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval (e.g., within 15 minutes of the data loss).
+Such a strategy allows the administrator to roll the system back to a specific time.
+If there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval (e.g., within 15 minutes of the data loss).
 Snapshots are stored locally but can also be replicated to a remote ZFS pool.
 During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
-This design means that the ZFS pool on the receiving end does not need to be identical and can use a different RAIDZ level, volume size, compression settings, etc.
+This design means that the ZFS pool on the receiving end does not need to be identical and can use a different RAIDZ level, volume size, or compression settings.

 **ZFS boot environments provide a method for recovering from a failed upgrade**.
 In %brand%, a snapshot of the dataset the operating system